 Flubenvet 2.5% poultry wormer is a medicated feed supplement commonly used to worm chickens, turkeys and geese.
 It is not licensed for use with ducks although many people do use it.
-Our page on worming chickens and other poultry provides lots of information about worms and worming and there is separate information on Worming Ducks here.
+My article on worming chickens provides lots of information about worms and worming and there is separate information on Worming Ducks here.

 Flubenvet Intermediate (shown in the photo) is active against mature and immature nematodes (commonly known as worms) of the respiratory and gastrointestinal tract.
 There are 3 major worms that usually affect chickens – these are roundworms, gapeworms and tapeworms.
 Birds that are suffering from large worm infestations will look ruffled and their combs and wattles will go pale and they can look as if they have little or no flesh on the breast.

-It is the only licensed in feed wormer for chickens currently available in the UK.
+It is one of only a few licensed wormers for chickens currently available in the UK.
 It is very effective and can prevent a large number of problems and long-term damage to your birds.

 There is separate information about Flubenvet 1% 60g tubs here.
-It is better to buy the 1% premixture unless you have a large amount of birds to treat as you don’t need accurate weighing scales to measure out the required quantity of Flubenvet 2.5% intermediate.
+It is better to buy the 1% premixture unless you have a large number of birds to treat as you don’t need accurate weighing scales to measure out the required quantity of Flubenvet 2.5% intermediate.